“I was feeling very alone and irritable.”

 The hardest part was before joining the Launch Pad.

-Feeling very alone, feeling irritable, the “how bad is it?” question that I was asking myself on a daily basis.
-Is this so bad that I need to uproot myself for a big shift, or is it okay enough and affords me the life I want outside of work to be ok?
+I was feeling very alone, very irritable.
+I was flip-flopping on a daily basis: "Is this so bad that I need to uproot myself for a big shift?
+Or is it 'okay enough' because it affords me the life I want outside of work?"

 But the question of finding something I’d enjoy, could do well, and would get paid sustainably for was challenging to me.

-I had a moment of thinking 'there's nothing that I want to do that’s sustainable.
+I had a moment of thinking 'There's nothing that I want to do that’s sustainable.
 It's great I have hobbies and things that give me energy, but that's not a job’.

 What help did you get?